Darien Resisting Arrest Lawyer

-One required element for an interfering with an officer conviction is intent.
+One required element for a conviction of interfering with an officer is intent.
 Individuals must intentionally be acting in a way that interferes with the officer.
 For example, an individual having a seizure or other medical event who strikes or pushes an officer is likely not intentionally attempting to interfere with or resist the officer.
 On the other hand, being under the influence of alcohol or drugs at the time of the conduct probably will not excuse combative behavior.

 Another required element for interfering with an officer is that the officer must be engaged in official duties at the time of the interference.
 Therefore, if individuals become combative with an off-duty officer, they should not face resisting arrest charges.

-What are the Penalties for Interfering with an Officer in CT?
+What are the Penalties for Interfering with an Officer in Darien?

 Contact a Darien Resisting Arrest Attorney for Assistance

 When you are facing charges for interfering with an officer, the stakes can be high.
 Enlisting the help of a Darien resisting arrest lawyer can mean the difference between a favorable outcome and a forever-harmed reputation.
 Call Mark Sherman Law today to schedule a consultation and begin building a powerful defense.